MicrosoftDocs/biztalk-docs/biztalk/core/how-to-configure-the-backup-biztalk-server-job.md

 * Configure the SQL Server Agent service to run under a domain account (recommended, although local accounts can be used), with a mapped user login on each instance of SQL Server.

-* If your backup location is an Azure blob storage account, have your blob service endpoint URL ready.
-It's something like http://*yourstorageaccount*.blob.core.windows.net.
-See [Azure storage accounts](https://docs.microsoft.com/azure/storage/common/storage-create-storage-account) to create an account.
+* To use an Azure blob storage account, you need a [general purpose storage account](https://docs.microsoft.com/azure/storage/common/storage-create-storage-account#create-a-storage-account), a container within your blob storage account, a [shared access signature](https://docs.microsoft.com/sql/relational-databases/backup-restore/sql-server-backup-to-url#SAS) (SAS), and a [SQL credential using the SAS](https://docs.microsoft.comsql/relational-databases/backup-restore/sql-server-backup-to-url#credential).
+Once created, have your blob service endpoint URL ready, which is something like https://*yourstorageaccount*.blob.core.windows.net/*containername*.

+    > [!TIP]
+    > If you don't have an existing blob storage account configured with a SAS, then the [SAS PowerShell script](https://docs.microsoft.com/sql/relational-databases/backup-restore/sql-server-backup-to-url#SAS) can create it, and the container.
+[SQL Server Backup to URL](https://docs.microsoft.com/sql/relational-databases/backup-restore/sql-server-backup-to-url) provides an overview, and the specific steps.

 ## Configure the job